 The network should involve several actors working together in the development of the product or service.

-In the following case study, we guide ourselves by this criteria as we focus on one eco-innovation initiative: the green ship, a network of firms from Frederikshavn, a coastal city in Northern Denmark which joined to develop the service a one-stop retrofit solution of old vessels with green technologies.
+In the following case study, we guide ourselves by this criteria as we focus on one eco-innovation initiative: the green ship, built by a network of firms from Frederikshavn, a coastal city in Northern Denmark, which joined to develop the service as a one-stop retrofit solution of old vessels with green technologies.

 Data collection and analysis

-The authors relied on three qualitative methods: document review, interviews and observation (Figure 1).
-The document review allowed a better understanding of the “macro” issues surrounding the shipping sector in regards to the implementation of the SECA in the North Sea and the Baltic.
-In particular, the perspectives of key stakeholders on the drivers and barriers for innovative air pollution control and eco-efficient technologies.
+The authors relied on three qualitative methods: document review, interviews, and observation (Figure 1).
+The document review allowed a better understanding of the macro issues surrounding the shipping sector in regards to the implementation of the SECA in the North Sea and the Baltic, in particular, the perspectives of key stakeholders on the drivers and barriers for innovative air pollution control and eco-efficient technologies.
 The information gathered through the document review was subsequently useful to locate key informants and prepare the interview guides with experts.
-The authors had access to documentation related to the network such as meeting-minutes, power-point presentations, formal contracts, and lists of attendees to the different meetings (Figure 2).
+The authors had access to documentation related to the network, such as meeting-minutes, power-point presentations, formal contracts, and lists of attendees to the different meetings (Figure 2).

 Figure 2 Summary of the methodological approach to collect and analyze the empirical materials

-To complement the documental review, we carried in-depth interviews with actors in the maritime network but also with external experts acquainted with the shipping industry eco-innovation drivers (Appendix A).
+To complement the document review, we carried out in-depth interviews with actors in the maritime network and with external experts acquainted with the shipping industry eco-innovation drivers (Appendix A).
 We followed a combination of “judgmental” and “snow-ball” sampling strategies to select the interviewees.
 Both are examples of non-probability sampling, which seeks to select a representative sample of the total population.
 The term representative is the result of an expert assessment of to what degree the selected interviewees will provide comprehensive information about the case study [80], [81].